The symptoms of a panic attack and a heart attack can be very similar, making it difficult to tell the difference.

 The duration of symptoms might also help distinguish between a heart attack and a panic attack.

-Most panic attacks are over in several minutes, though they can last longer.
+Most panic attacks are over in

 During a heart attack, symptoms tend to last longer and get worse over time.
 For example, chest pain may be mild at the onset of a heart attack but become severe after several minutes.